oxylabs/pandas-read-html-tables/README.md

 print(df_list[0])
 ```

-When you run from the terminal, the date from HTML tables will be extracted and displayed as follows:
+When you run from the terminal, the data from HTML tables will be extracted and displayed as follows:

 ```shell
 $ python3 read_html.py